toast-ts/Daggerbot-TS/README.md

   <h1 align="center">Daggerbot V3 Description</h1>
 </p>

+## THIS REPOSITORY IS NOW READ-ONLY!
+This repository is no longer being maintained and as a result, the Docker container running this code will not be in operation after **12/01/2025**.

+## Revision 3 description
 This is a repository for V3 revision that has been transitioned and rewritten from V2 bot to be more robust and reliable with today's standards.

 This revision took **4 months** (Late September to Mid December) working on and off to do literally everything that needed a rewrite so badly that it cannot be done in V2.